 We supply cricket kit to a whole host of grassroots cricket clubs around the UK.
 One of the keys to properly functioning club and village cricket is ensuring a result – getting the overs bowled and, yes, playing your shots and scoring runs.

-Anyone who has played amateur cricket will have encountered those who appear to be playing for themselves – either going out swinging from ball one when a bit of discipline is in order, or the reverse; self-preservation when the team needs someone to take a few risks.
+Anyone who has played village or club cricket will have encountered those who appear to be playing for themselves – either going out swinging from ball one when a bit of discipline is in order, or the reverse; self-preservation when the team needs someone to take a few risks.

 It is the latter we are going to celebrate in this blog – the dying art of the blocker and the painfully slow innings.